namlede/namlede.github.io/index.md

-I'm a final-year PhD student in Harvard's [Machine Learning Foundations](https://mlfoundations.org/) and [Theory of Computation](https://toc.seas.harvard.edu/) groups.
-I'm advised by [Sham Kakade](https://sham.seas.harvard.edu/) and [Leslie Valiant](http://people.seas.harvard.edu/~valiant/).
+I will be joining Princeton University as a postdoctoral research fellow jointly affiliated with [Princeton Language and Intelligence (PLI)](https://pli.princeton.edu/) and the [Center for Technology Policy (CITP)](https://citp.princeton.edu/).
+This spring, I completed my PhD at Harvard, as a member of the [Machine Learning Foundations](https://mlfoundations.org/) and [Theory of Computation](https://toc.seas.harvard.edu/) groups.
+I was advised by [Sham Kakade](https://sham.seas.harvard.edu/) and [Leslie Valiant](http://people.seas.harvard.edu/~valiant/), and received a NSF Graduate Research Fellowship.
 Previously, I undergraduated in math at Princeton.
-In summer 2021, I interned with the ML group at Microsoft Research NYC, where I had the pleasure of working with [Cyril Zhang](https://cyrilzhang.com/) and [Surbhi Goel](https://www.surbhigoel.com).
+In summer 2021, I interned with the ML group at Microsoft Research NYC, where I worked with [Cyril Zhang](https://cyrilzhang.com/) and [Surbhi Goel](https://www.surbhigoel.com).

 My research, which is currently focused on the scientific study of deep learning, is motivated by the following claims:
 - If we understand AI systems better, we will have a better shot at making them safer and foreseeing future technological developments.